DEFRA/ffc-jenkins-pipeline-library/vars/README.md

 # Global variables scripts

-This is a simple list linking to the individual documentation files for each global variable scripts.
+This is a simple list linking to the individual documentation files for each global variables script.
 Its primary purpose is to ease navigation of the scripts within the directory when viewed in a markdown friendly environment e.g. GitHub.